 Fill The Gap

-Have the group form a circle and pose a question or statement that doesn't quite end... have the group complete the rest of the sentence or statement.
+Have the group form a circle and pose a question or statement that doesn't quite end...
+Have the group complete the rest of the sentence or statement.
 This can be passed around the group or students can be chosen at random to answer.

 Make an imaginary line between two points.
-Each point represents one ends of a spectrum.
+Each point represents one end of a spectrum.
 Pose a question, scenario, or statement to the group and ask the students to stand at a point on the spectrum to reflect how they feel.

 Have the group form a circle and pose a question.
 The entire group then has to answer the question within a predetermined amount of time.
 This adds a fun twist and is a great way to get a debrief in for students with a high energy level.

-Once a game of activity is completed, have the group form a circle.
+Once a game or activity is completed, have the group form a circle.
 Ask the students to think about all of the events that happened during the activity and identify those that were significant.
 When an event is highlighted, discuss what made it important.